CLV Documentations

 The result of the instance.inc() call was the transaction details which includes the block, block hash, events and fee information.

-The source code of this chapter could be found at the revision 3e76c43d3 in the counter-dapp source repo.
+The source code of this chapter could be found at the revision 3e76c43d3 in the source repo.